Young man smoking

 Plan for Next Time

-Once you’re back in baseline, note what went too far - was it the strain, the dose, or skipping a meal?
+Once you’re back to baseline, note what went too far.
+Was it the strain, the dose, or skipping a meal?
 Adjust your future sessions.
 Maybe you start with half a hit or half a gummy, and give yourself plenty of cushion time before taking more.
-Or, perhaps you don’t try and finish a whole joint solo.
+Or perhaps you don’t try to finish a whole joint solo.
+You can also explore other cannabinoids to see what suits you best.
+Start with our guide on THCA vs. Delta-8 or check out how THCP compares to Delta-9.
+Just know that most of the time, getting too high is simply a matter of excess dosage!

-We hope this guide on how to get unhigh fast helps you feel more like yourself once again.
-Keep reminding yourself 2 things if you feel yourself spiraling: 1) nobody has ever been in serious danger from being too high and 2) it’s going to be over before you know it.
+We hope this guide helps you feel more like yourself once again.
+Keep reminding yourself of two things if you feel yourself spiraling:

 Overshooting your high can be unsettling, but you’ve got options: hydrate, munch, breathe, and move to steady your system.
 Reach for black pepper or CBD to counteract anxiety, or simply rest until THC levels dip.
-Distraction, fresh air, and cool water resets your senses, while a short nap lets your body finish the job.
+Distraction, fresh air, and cool water can reset your senses, while a short nap lets your body finish the job.

 Next time you plan a session, start low and go slow.
 Your future self will thank you!